Personal Time Away

 Department leadership has the authority to adjust an employee’s work schedule as long as the standard hours of the employee are met.1 Read more about examples and tips for coding time.

-The Four Hour Rule is for occasional use and doesn't apply to non-exempt employees.
+The Four Hour Rule is for occasional use.
 Managers can ask why the time off is needed and can deny the request based on business needs.
 Follow your department's normal time off procedure when requesting time off using the Four Hour Rule.

-- When using this time off, exempt employees, including those who are overtime eligible, do not make up time or have time entered to bring them to their standard hours.
+- Employees, including those who are overtime eligible, cannot make up unworked time or have time entered to bring them to their standard hours.

-- Exempt employees classified as FLSA status 'S' or 'T' must physically work greater than 40 or 80 hours (depending on their job title) to be eligible for overtime.
+- Those classified as FLSA status 'S' or 'T' must physically work greater than 40 or 80 hours (depending on their job title) to be eligible for overtime.

 1MD Anderson Legal Services Legal Opinion